Mission and Objectives

 The DiCL project is directed by Valeria Falce (Jean Monnet Chair in the EU Innovation Policy and Professor of Economic Law) and co-financed by the European Commission (Directorate General for Competition).
-It is a two-year project divided into three distinct course editions (Summer 2020 / Winter 2020 / Summer 2021).
+It is a two-year project divided into two distinct course editions (Summer 2020 /Summer 2021).

 The overall purpose of the project is to foster a common legal and judicial culture, in order to apply in a coherent and consistent fashion the EU competition rules in the rapidly evolving digital scenario.
 This objective will be pursued by sharing national judicial experience and contributing to provide them with the necessary interdisciplinary tools to apply competition law in the digital age in an effective manner within the European Union.

 - National Judges dealing with competition law cases at national level

 - National judges interested in competitive issues in digital markets

 - Prosecutores, Apprentice National Judges, and the staff of the Judges’ Offices

 Accepted applicants commit to participate in person to the residential activities (two seminars and one final conference)

 Participation in DiCL project is free of charge.
 Moreover, travel and accommodation costs in Rome for the selected participants will be covered by the project.